WHAT IS MUSIC, AND WHY IS IT IMPORTANT?

 V. GODLY MUSIC AVOIDS SENSUALITY.
 (Titus 2:12 “…denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in this present world.”)

-A. Singing too close to the microphone gives the impression of intimacy between singer and audience.
+A. Singing too close to the microphone gives the impression of intimacy between the singer and the audience.

 B. A Breathy Voice is the same technique used in nightclubs or by rock singers and comes across as physically suggestive.